take2rohit/flower-classifier/README.md

 3. Test Dataset Size: *90*
 4. Library used: *Pytorch, MatPlotLib, TorchVision,Random*
 5. Initial learning rate: *0.01*
-6. Training accuracy: *94.08 % (To be updated)*
-7. Test accuracy: *87.77 % (To be updated)*
-8. No. of epochs: *5*
+6. No. of epochs: *100*
-9. No. of iterations: *2000 per Gradient Descent step*
-10. Mini batch size: *64*
+7. Mini batch size: *64*

 ### Description
 Deep learning (also known as deep structured learning or hierarchical learning) is part of a broader family of machine learning methods based on learning data representations, as opposed to task-specific algorithms.
 Learning can be supervised, semi-supervised or unsupervised.

 Deep learning models are loosely related to information processing and communication patterns in a biological nervous system, such as neural coding that attempts to define a relationship between various stimuli and associated neuronal responses in the brain.

-The  code is written from scratch using pytorch for dataloading and GPU acceleration.
+The  code is written from scratch using pytorch for dataloading, matrix calculations and GPU acceleration.

 ### Algorithms used;
 1. Gradient Descent (Batch, Mini-batch, Stochastic)
 2. Gradient Descent with Momentum
-3. Gradient Descent with RMSprop
-4. Gradient Descent with Adam
-5. Learning rate decay
+3. Learning rate decay

+*PS: For Code, accuracy v/s iteration & Cost v/s iteration graphs of different algorithms, check different release of this repo*